jmoenig/Snap/docs/translating.md

     es - Spanish => lang-es.js
     el - Greek => => lang-el.js

-and send it to me for inclusion in the official Snap! distribution.
+and send it to me for inclusion in the official Snap<i>!</i> distribution.
-Once your translation has been included, Your name will the shown in the "Translators" tab in the "About Snap!" dialog box, and you will be able to directly launch a translated version of Snap! in your browser by appending
+Once your translation has been included, Your name will the shown in the "Translators" tab in the "About Snap<i>!</i>" dialog box, and you will be able to directly launch a translated version of Snap<i>!</i> in your browser by appending

     lang:xx